Course Essentials

 Thank you for choosing us!

-We are sure that you have many questions, so we would like to reassure you that we have carefully designed your degree so that you receive important information at the times it will be most useful to you, in bite-sized chunks.
+We are sure that you have many questions, so we would like to reassure you that we have carefully designed your degree to ensure you receive important information at the times it will be most useful to you, and in bite-sized chunks.
 We are always available during office hours if you have any questions or queries.
 Please contact us on forensic.investigation@canterbury.ac.uk for any advice or guidance you need.
-We will also alert you to some social networking, peer mentoring and taster sessions over the spring and summer months by email, so you can meet classmates and get a taster of what you are coming to learn.

 There is no doubt that choosing to embark on a degree course is a big commitment in time, energy, and money.
 By working together, we can help you reach your full potential.

-On the social side, the Student Union (CCSU) has a huge range of clubs and societies – all of which have unique social calendars of their own and offer endless opportunities to make lifelong friends and discover new hobbies.
+University is more than books and lectures; it’s about exploring the world and where you fit in it, as well as your sports and interests which provide you with opportunities to develop skills and have fun outside of your studies.
+The Student Union (CCSU) has a huge range of clubs and societies – all of which have unique social calendars of their own and offer endless opportunities to make lifelong friends and discover new hobbies.
 And you can always create your own society and cultivate your own community!

 We understand that you may be nervous about your first few weeks on campus but rest assured - you'll be joining a nurturing and supportive environment where diversity, equality and individuality are part of everything we do.